Skip to main content

 The same phenomenon — a repair loop that may never reach a fixpoint — has been studied independently in four communities.
 Each gives Ampersand a precise name for one facet of the ExecEngine.

-1.1 The ExecEngine repair loop is the chase
+1.1 The ExecEngine repair loop extends the chase

 The closest formal match is the chase from database dependency theory.
 The chase is a fixpoint procedure that repeatedly enforces dependencies on an instance, inserting tuples (possibly with fresh nulls) and equating values until no dependency is violated [@Fagin2005DataExchange; @Onet2013ChaseProcedure].
 Two dependency kinds drive it, and they line up one-to-one with Ampersand's {EX} primitives: